DorageSid/CODSOFT-Word_Counter/README.md

 -  Allow users to open a text file and analyze its content.
 -  Automatically ignore common stop words during word counting.
 -  Display word count and unique word count on the GUI.

+==Customize Stop Words==
+The application includes a set of common stop words that are excluded during word counting.
+If you want to customize this set or add more stop words, you can `modify`  the **stopWords** set in the **WordCounter** class.